AshaThor/Draggable-Exploration/README.md

 # Draggable-Exploration
-This is a messaround repo for me to experement with the @Shopify/Draggable js libary
+This is a mess around repo for me to experiment with the @Shopify/Draggable js library

+Integrating the Shopify Draggable library into a basic site so that I can understand how it works